FerretDB/FerretDB/website/blog/2023-12-15-ferretdb-neon-add-mongodb-compatibility.md

 ## Prerequisites

 - A Neon project and Postgres URI
-- FerretDB package
+- FerretDB `.deb` package
 - `mongosh`

 ## Create a Neon Project

-Please refer to the instructions in the [Neon Sign up](https://neon.tech/docs/get-started-with-neon/signing-uphttps://neon.tech/docs/get-started-with-neon/signing-up) docs if this is your first project.
+Please refer to the instructions in the [Neon Sign up](https://neon.tech/docs/get-started-with-neon/signing-up) docs if this is your first project.

 Before getting started with FerretDB, you need to create a Neon project.
 When creating the project, you need to select the version of postgres, and also create a `ferretdb` database.